-In Key Stage 3, our first aim is to get students involved: to raise their confidence in singing and in instrumental playing.
-We also want students to have a lot of fun, both individually and in small groups, as they devise, create and perform their own music.
+Our main aim at Richard Lander is to get students involved; to raise their confidence in singing and in instrumental playing.
+We want students to enjoy the academic learning of music, both individually and in small groups, as they devise, create and perform their own music.
 We encourage all students to join one of our many music extra-curricular activities and attend on a weekly basis to help them build on their performance confidence outside of the classroom.

 In Year 8, students continue to develop their practical keyboard skills, extend their composition work and participate in more involved ensembles.
 Students are introduced to the African Djembe drums and learn how to write their own popular music.
 Students also learn to play Baroque orchestral pieces in a classroom setting

 In Year 9, all pupils further develop their performance skills by playing in ensembles.
 They are able to specialise on their preferred instrument when participating in the band project.
 Students also learn to manage their product in this project through completing tasks in job roles similar to those in the music industry.
 Students learn how to perform in a whole group samba band and further develop their music technology skills, utilising computers and targeted music software.
 Students are encouraged to compose and arrange music in a variety of styles and genres and explore music for stage and screen.
 Year 9 students complete the year studying world music, including reggae and Indian music.

 If you have any further questions please email